 You don’t have to use price stickers but I believe they help.
 Some regular sellers always price, others never price, so it’s not essential.
 We all buy things we don’t really need just because they have a cheap price ticket on them don’t we?
 The same principle applies at car boot sales, so I always advise pricing if you have time and can be bothered.
 Even if you don’t price everything, do have a think and try to get an idea in mind of how much you intend to ask.

 First of all, if you need anything our staff are around and you can ask them for help.
 They will guide you when parking - you’re not left alone to park on arrival.
 Occasionally cars need to reverse or manoeuvre into a tight space.
 Just listen to our steward’s guidance - they’ve been doing this for a long time, they know you can’t see out of your rear view mirror and they will guide you safely if you listen to them.
 That’s their job!

 You don’t need to get there early!
 Who wants to get up early on a Sunday morning?
 We don't! that's why we operate a civilised afternoon boot sale with a unique time slotted entry system.
 Just roll up at your time slot, you’ll be onsite and setting up within minutes.
 No queues, no risk, no wasted time and money, no sitting in a queue with your engine running!

 Bring a float, it'll help you make early sales.
 About £20-£30 in a combination of £1 coins and £5 notes should be enough.
 No need to bring small change unless you plan to sell lots of things for less than £1.
-If you need change after 1.30pm our gate staff can oblige.

 Bring a bumbag or cross body bag - you really need to keep your money on you.
 It’s easy to become distracted and put money down on the table or forget to lock the car.
 We park cars close together to stop buyers from walking in between them but your takings are not safe on your car seat!